Maxwell1447/Reinforcement-learning-to-play-Snake/README.md

 ## How to run locally

-clone the repository in a floder
+clone the repository in a folder

 ```
 git clone https://github.com/Maxwell1447/Reinforcement-learning-to-play-Snake.git